jenkinsci/pipeline-plugin/TUTORIAL.md

 * There is also a `writeFile` step to save content to a text file in the workspace
 * `fileExists` step to check whether a file exists without loading it.

-When you run the flow you see:
+When you run the Pipeline you see:

 ```
 Building version 1.0-SNAPSHOT